 CAAS awards two annual prizes:

-- The Ernest Redekop prize for best article published in the previous year in the Canadian Review of American Studies
+- The Ernest Redekop prize for best article published in the previous year in the Canadian Review of American Studies.

-- The Robert K. Martin prize for best book published by a CAAS member in the previous calendar year
+- The Robert K. Martin prize for best book published by a CAAS member in the previous calendar year.

-CAAS is now accepting nominations for the Robert K. Martin prize for best book published in the 2018 calendar year.
-The deadline for submissions is April 19, 2019.
+The Robert K. Martin prize is awarded to the best book published by a CAAS member in the previous calendar year.
+CAAS is now accepting nominations for the Robert K. Martin prize for best book published in 2023.
+The deadline for submissions is September 30, 2024.
 All submissions should be sent directly to:

-Jennifer Harris (2018 Prize Committee Chair)
+Jennifer Harris (Robert K. Martin Prize Committee Chair)

 English Language and Literature